ThinkEQ/assembly-solutions-ltd/src/pages/markets/agricultural.md

         <!--EndFragment-->
 seo:
-  title: Agricultural Wiring Looms and Cable Assemblies
+  title: Agricultural Wiring Looms and Cable Assembly
   description: Assembly Solutions are a UK manufacturer of Agricultural Wiring
     Looms and Cable Assemblies.
 A Quality Committed Company with ISO9001 and 25 Years Excellent Customer Service.